bmino/binance-triangle-arbitrage/src/resources/docs/depths.md

 **Q**.
 What happens if I use a `SCANNING.DEPTH` value other than those listed above?

 **A**.
-An order book REST request will be made with the lowest depth value that will satisfy your provided `SCANNING.DEPTH` value
+The local order book will be initialized with the lowest value above that will satisfy your provided `SCANNING.DEPTH` value

 ---